UWB-Adv-Data-Vis/CostlyLiving/README.md

 # CostlyLiving
 The Cost of Living: Gross Rent as a Percentage of Household Income in the United States

 The data dashboard challenge for the Autumn 2025 BIS 412 Advanced Data Visualization course with Prof. Trujillo.
-The challenge uses data from the UU.S.
-Census Bureau American Community Survey (ACS) to cost of living.
+The challenge uses data from the U.S. Census Bureau American Community Survey (ACS) to cost of living.

+### Team

 -   📊 Challenge created by and made for the BIS 412 [Advanced Data Visualization](https://github.com/UWB-Adv-Data-Vis) course at the [University of Washington Bothell](https://www.uwb.edu/).